The Big 4 Accounting FirmsEverything You Need to Know

 Unlike some of the other Big 4, PwC focuses more heavily on audit services.
 In fact almost 43% of its revenues were from audit related services.
 Advisory ($11.5 billion) and tax ($9.1 billion) make up the remainder.

 During 2017 PwC assisted 422 (84%) of the companies in the Fortune Global 500 list, and 410 (82%) of those in the U.S. Fortune 500 list.

 Vault Accounting 50 ranked PwC as the most prestigious accounting firm in the world for seven consecutive years.
 Does that mean something?

 PwC are certainly the masters of the accounting world with the largest audit fees and biggest number of Fortune 100 audit clients.
 They focus a significant proportion of their business on this.

 PwC is renowned for being the more fastidious, older and slow moving organization.

 While they react relatively slower to changes in the business world than others within the Big 4 they have a very strong core of clients.
 This is a positive if you’re a detail oriented person who like the hierarchical nature of an organization.

 In summary, PwC is the classic Big 4 accounting firm, with lots of accountants doing accounting for some of the world’s biggest companies.
 They have less of a focus on consulting and entrepreneurial businesses.

 Deloitte is the largest professional services firm in the world both by revenue and number of employees.
-Deloitte is also considered the number one consulting firm in the world by revenue and market share.
+Deloitte is also considered one of the top consulting firms in the world by revenue and market share.

-Deloitte’s workforce increased 16% on the prior year, with an average of 53 applications received for every position (less than 2% hiring rate).
+Deloitte’s workforce increased 16% on the prior year, with an average of 53 applications received for every position (less than 2% hiring rate….crazy, right!).